egotistical-giraffe/egotisticalgiraffe.com/README.md

-# Security, Privacy, and Anonymity resources as needed
+# Security, Privacy, and Anonymity resources for the modern citizen